 The caps are usually known as AC motor caps.
 You can get hold of them easily but putting it across the relay contacts is tough.
 Try to consult an expert before you do anything risky.

 Other than that, there is the fridge cracking noise issue too.
 But that’s not a major problem and you’re speaker will not face any popping.
+You can also experience your speaker being static when moving the mouse.

 One last thing at the end.
 Don’t forget to take care of your speakers.
 Because sometimes, your speakers will make cranking sounds if they’re burdened with dust.